-Uses the bounding ellipsoid of the live points to define the region of prior
+Uses the bounding ellipsoid of the live set to define the region of prior space that contains new points.
+Effective for unimodal and roughly-Gaussian posteriors.

 Value